-Every weekday, I wake up at 8:00 a.m. in my Arlington, Virginia apartment on the outskirts of Washington, D.C. and I lift open my government-issued laptop to start my work day.
+Every weekday, I wake up at 8 a.m. in my Arlington, Virginia apartment on the outskirts of Washington, D.C. and I lift open my government-issued laptop to start my work day.
 Under normal circumstances, I’d likely have to set my alarm clock much earlier in order to have time to get dressed, put on makeup, eat breakfast, and catch the metro to get to downtown D.C.
 But during a pandemic, rolling out of bed with messy hair, no makeup, and staying in pajamas has become the new normal for many people, including myself.
-On the contrary, in the summer of 2017, when even the thought of a global pandemic seemed impossible, I woke up every morning in my Grenoble, France apartment, got dressed, grabbed a ‘pain au chocolat’ from the bakery across the street, and hopped on the metro to make it to my classes at l’Université de Grenoble-Alpes.
+On the contrary, in Summer '17, when even the thought of a global pandemic seemed impossible, I woke up every morning in my Grenoble, France apartment, got dressed, grabbed a ‘pain au chocolat’ from the bakery across the street, and hopped on the metro to make it to my classes at l’Université de Grenoble-Alpes.

 |A short walk from my apartment in Grenoble|